-The App Centre has more than 200 widgets for enhancing and integrating your site with other services, and the integrated web store enables selling any combination of physical products, digital downloads and services.
+Weebly can help you build your website quickly, and is an excellent tool for creating an online store.
+The App Centre has hundreds of widgets for enhancing and integrating your site with other services, and the integrated web store enables selling any combination of physical products, digital downloads, and services.

 Signing up for Weebly is easy – just provide your name, email address and password – and the company doesn't hassle you with welcome emails or confirmation links, or direct you to an account area.
 Instead it immediately kicks off the site creation process by asking you more about your requirements.

 This starts by choosing a template.
 You initially get a choice of dozens, divided into categories – Business, Portfolio, Personal, Event, Blog, Other.

 The editor starts by asking you to choose your website domain.
 You're able to register something new, or use one you own already.
 Not ready to decide yet?
 Just close the window and make your choice later.

 Weebly's interface is well organised and its basic operations are similar to other website builders.
 A left-hand sidebar contains assorted objects and items you can drag-and-drop onto your pages.
 A top-level menu gives access to other website management features (Build, Pages, Theme, Apps, Settings, Help).
 Your site is displayed in the body of the page, and you're able to click on images, text and anything else to edit them or change their properties.